 “This is cool,” I thought, and then tried to find something that it was useful for.
 After exhausting the obvious ‘Ooh I can have Word open on this screen and the Internet on the other!’, I thought, “Wouldn’t it be nice if I could run a slideshow with a different picture on each monitor?”

 I searched around on the Internet for a while but couldn’t find anything that would do it.
 So I started writing my own.
 Here it is.
 To my knowledge, this is still the only free slideshow program that allows for multiple monitors.

-So far I’ve only had the chance to thoroughly test this program on systems with two monitors installed.
-My thanks to Douglas Cohn of Photogra.com, who has recently tested the program with a 5 monitor system, and provided me with a picture of the setup (below).
+I’ve only had the chance to thoroughly test this program on systems with two monitors installed.
+My thanks to Douglas Cohn of Photogra.com, who tested the program with a 5 monitor system, and provided me with a picture of the setup (below).
 If you’ve got it working with something similar, I’d be interested to hear how you got on, so please leave a comment at the bottom of the page with your experiences.

 Slideshow is designed to run with the minimum of footprint on your computer.
 The only file required for the program to run is the .exe file itself.
 Of course, some pictures would be useful.